wsb1994/Cola/README.md

 3. Holds on Cherry, Vanilla, and Lime cola as I want to begin work on them after the core service is clean and sparkly

-Cola downloads Images from Reddit concurrently, and provides tools to zip those files.
+Cola downloads Images from Reddit both non concurrently and concurrently, and provides tools to zip those files.
 Here is a quick overview of the current iteration on master's capability.
 Cherry will interface over Cola to automate this process daily at 12:00pm on a raspberry pi server.
 Vanilla will be the archival overlay to this code that allows a mini sqlite database to categorize them.
 Lime will then be an expansion to save from the google search page.

 1. Run the install script ./install.sh in your git directory as the super user.
 2. Navigate to Core and compile Cola with ./compile.sh